nathanwilson/Enigma/README.md

 ### TODO ###

->Rotors with 2 notches
+  - Rotors with 2 notches
->Moke code less bad
+  - Make code less bad
->Add some sort of config to select rotors and reflectors when executing
+  - Add some sort of config to select rotors and reflectors when executing